Models and Information Rates for Wiener Phase Noise Channels: Introduction

 Continuous-time \emph{white} phase noise was recently considered in \cite[Section IV.C]{Goebel2011} and \cite{LucaWhiteISIT2014, LucaWhiteCROWN2014}.
 We study the waveform channel (\ref{eq:waveform_ch_intro}) with \emph{Wiener} phase noise.
 A detailed description of the channel is given in Sec. \ref{sec:ct-model}.
 This model is reasonable, for example, for optical fiber communication with low to intermediate power and laser phase noise, see \cite{Foschini1988IT, Foschini1988Comm, FoschiniCom1989}.
 Since the sampling of a continuous-time Wiener process yields a discrete-time Wiener process (Gaussian random walk), it is tempting to use the model (\ref{eq:dt-pn-ch}) with $\{\Theta\}$ as a discrete-time Wiener process.
 However, this ignores the effect of \emph{filtering} prior to sampling.
 It was pointed out in \cite{Foschini1988IT} that ``even coherent systems relying on amplitude modulation (phase noise is obviously a problem in systems employing phase modulation) will suffer some degradation due to the presence of phase noise''.
 This is because the filtering converts phase fluctuations to amplitude variations.
 It is worth mentioning that filtering is necessary before sampling to limit the variance of the noise samples.

-The model (\ref{eq:dt-pn-ch}) thus does not fit the channel (\ref{eq:waveform_ch_intro}) and it is not obvious whether a pre-log 1/2 is achievable.
+The model (\ref{eq:dt-pn-ch}) thus does not fit\footnote{ The model would fit if a very narrow pulse was used as the pulse-shaping filter.
+Such pulses may be interesting for very large bandwidth applications. } the channel (\ref{eq:waveform_ch_intro}) and it is not obvious whether a pre-log 1/2 is achievable.
 The model that takes the effect of filtering into account is

 where $\{H_k\}$ is a fading process.
 The model (\ref{eq:dt-noncoherent-fade}) falls in the class of non-coherent fading channels, i.e., the transmitter and receiver have knowledge of the distribution of the fading process $\{H_k\}$, but have no knowledge of its realization.
-For such channels, Lapidoth and Moser showed in \cite{Lapidoth2003} that, at high SNR, the capacity grows \emph{double-logarithmically} with the SNR, when the process $\{H_k\}$ is stationary, ergodic, and \emph{regular}.
+For such channels, Lapidoth and Moser showed in \cite{Lapidoth2003} that, at high SNR, the capacity grows \emph{double-logarithmically} with the SNR, when the process $\{H_k\}$ is stationary, ergodic and has finite differential entropy rate.

 Rather than using a filter and sampling its output at the symbol rate, we use a multi-sample receiver, i.e., a filter whose output is sampled many times per symbol.
 We show that this receiver achieves a rate that grows \emph{logarithmically} with the SNR if the number of samples per symbol grows with the cubic root of the SNR.
 Furthermore, we show that a pre-log of 1/2 is achievable through amplitude modulation.
-We also show for an approximate multi-sample model that phase modulation contributes 1/4 to the pre-log factor at high SNR, if the oversampling factor grows with the square root of SNR.
+We also show for an approximate multi-sample model, where the approximation is to ignore the filtering effect over a sample, that phase modulation contributes 1/4 to the pre-log factor at high SNR if the oversampling factor grows with the square root of SNR.
 We corroborate the results of the high-SNR analysis with numerical simulations at finite SNR.
 This paper collects and extends results presented in \cite{GhozlanISIT2013,GhozlanGLOBECOM2013,GhozlanISIT2014}.